falcon75/otp-messaging/README.md

 - One time pad Encryption ✅
 - Firebase messaging backend (post encryption) ✅
 - Share codebook with friends via Airdrop ✅

 <br>

 - Embed chat key in share, to match against when sender detects new chat
 - Typing indicator
 - chat last modfied indicator, message notification and message preview
+- Scroll to bottom with new messages
+- Add codes when chat exists
+- Local name and picture assignment
+- Full unicode charset
+-

 <br>